-The mindset hack is to help your mind understand that failure is not guaranteed.
+Help your mind understand that failure is not guaranteed.
 One of the best ways to accomplish this is to expose your mind to new possibilities.
 You do this by reading, listening, and watching people in similar situations talk about their journey to success.

 As you listen to people talk about their successes and their failures, you start to realize two things:

 First, the path to success is not as straight as people would have you think.
 You live in a social media world where everyone is sharing only the best parts of their life.
 People rarely share the difficulties, which can create a false feeling of failure because your life is not as perfect as theirs.
-The truth is their life is not perfect either.
-They are simply not sharing their struggles.

 If your resistance is based on whether you can afford the mortgage, then sitting down and creating a budget is a great way to ease your concern.

 There could also be apprehension because you have never purchased a home before.
 If that is the case, you will benefit from researching the process and speaking to others who have done it.

 As you spend time planning and understanding the change you want to make in your life, you will slowly remove the uncertainty.
 As you discover more, you will be more confident in your ability to navigate the rough terrain of changing your life.

 Try communicating plans you make to someone you trust.
 This will ease signs of resistance more as you create a support system around your goal.